-- H1 does a DNS lookup for the IPv6 address of H2.
-H1 does this by sending a DNS query for an AAAA record for H2 to the local name server.
-Assume the local name server is implementing DNS64 functionality. - 2.
-The local DNS server resolves the query, and discovers that there are no AAAA records for H2. - 3.
-The name server queries for a A record for H2 and gets back an A record containing the IPv4 address X. The name server then synthesizes an AAAA record.
-The IPv6 address in the AAAA record contains the prefix assigned to the NAT64 in the first 96 bits and the IPv4 address X in the lower 32 bits. - 4.
-The name server sends a response back to H1.
-If H1 has indicated, in its query, that it supports the EDNSO, then the name server will use the SAS option to indicate that the AAAA record is synthetic. - 5.
-H1 receives the synthetic AAAA record and sends a packet towards H2.
-The packet is sent from a source transport address of (Y',y) to a destination transport address of (Pref64:X,x), where y and x are ports chosen by H2. - 6.
-The packet is routed to the IPv6 interface of the NAT64 (since Pref64::/96 has been associated to this interface). - 7.
-The NAT64 receives the packet and performs the following actions: - \ The NAT64 selects an unused port t on its IPv4 address T and creates the mapping entry (Y',y) <--> (T,t)
+- 1. H1 performs a DNS query for FQDN(H2) and receives the synthetic AAAA RR from the local name server that implements the DNS64 functionality.
+The AAAA record contains an IPv6 address formed by the PRefix64::/96 associated to the NAT64 box and the IPv4 address of H2 in the lower 32 bits. - 2.
+H1 sends a packet to H2.
+The packet is sent from a source transport address of (Y',y) to a destination transport address of (Pref64:X,x), where y and x are ports chosen by H1. - 3.
+The packet is routed to the IPv6 interface of the NAT64 (since Pref64::/96 has been associated to this interface). - 4.
+The NAT64 receives the packet and performs the following actions:

-- \ The NAT64 translates the IPv6 header into an IPv4 header using SIIT. - \ The NAT64 includes (T,t) as source transport address in the packet and (X,x) as destination transport address in the packet.
+- The NAT64 selects an unused port t on its IPv4 address T and creates the mapping entry (Y',y) <--> (T,t) - The NAT64 translates the IPv6 header into an IPv4 header using SIIT. - The NAT64 includes (T,t) as source transport address in the packet and (X,x) as destination transport address in the packet.
 Note that X is extracted directly from the lower 32 bits of the destination IPv6 address of the received IPv6 packet that is being translated.